 2. Be mindful of rinsing oil and other chemical stains into plants and other sensitive areas, as well as storm drains.

 3. Spot test whatever you do on a small, hidden area of your concrete to make sure no further damage will be created by any of these methods.

-4. Think about wearing protective clothing and gloves, depending on which method you choose.
+4. Think about wearing protective clothing, eye wear and gloves, depending on which method you choose.